rtrlib/rpki-read/Setup.md

 ### requirements

-The frontend uses _Flask_ for all the web stuff, _netaddr_ to parse IP prefixes and addresses, and _pymongo_ or _psycopg2_ for the database connection.
+The frontend uses _Flask_ for all the web stuff, _netaddr_ to parse IP prefixes and addresses, and _pymongo_ for the database connection.
 Besides that you need access to the database of the PROVR backend, i.e., its URI and authentication params (if required).

 ### run